rcc-uchicago/user-guide/docs/software/apps-and-envs/gaussian.md

 ### GPU support
-On Midway3, the module `gaussian/16RevC.02` supports GPU acceleration.
+On Midway3, the module `gaussian/16RevC.02` supports GPU acceleration with NVIDIA Tesla A100 GPUs.
 To run Gaussian with GPU support, please refer to the <a href='https://gaussian.com/gpu/'>Gaussian</a> documentation.

 An example of the job script to use GPU is given below.